 Helping to make your job search simpler and easier... and successful

-- Disability Employment Services (you may also see these services referred to as DES) help people with disability, injury or health conditions to find work and keep a job.
+- Disability Employment Services (you may also see these services referred to as DES) help people living with disability, injury or health conditions to find work and keep a job.